Skip to content

 5. Installs daily update cron job (if yes)

-6. Runs selftest to verify everything works
+6. Runs system selftest to verify everything works

 Commands Reference